ALERT CONTENT PLACEHOLDER

 • Manipulation of peripheral nerve stimulator

-• Preparation and injection of multiple local anesthetics +/- addition of concentrated epinephrine, along with emergency drug preparation as ordered by Anesthetist
+• Preparation and injection of multiple local anesthetics +/- addition of concentrated epinephrine, along with emergency drug preparation as ordered by the anesthetist

-• Assistance with assessment of nerve block prior to surgery
+• Assistance with assessment of nerve block before surgery

 Anesthesia Crisis Management